 All single adults (male and female) that are experiencing homelessness, should be assessed by the Coordinated Entry System (CES).
 CES assessments (the VI-SPDAT) are provided by many outreach organizations as well as designated assessment times as many Homeless Services organizations.

 Please see the attached CES information for times and contact people with in the CES organization.
 Once an individual is assessed, matchers work the available beds/units to find the best program based on their assessment score.
-CES does not provide emergency shelter but is part of the larger process of finding longer term housing solutions. - Search for local resources near you below.
+CES does not provide emergency shelter but is part of the larger process of finding longer term housing solutions. - If urgent shelter is needed, search for local resources near you below.

 Drop In Centers provide people experiencing homelessness with a place to talk with caseworkers and access other services like showers, meals, storage, temporary mailing address.
 Many Drop In centers are also able to help in obtaining important documents such as birth certificates and ID.
 Drop In centers provide a good way for individuals to receive needed services and meet with case workers and others to assist them in navigating the services available in the social safety net. - Search for local Drop In Centers near you below.

 Winter Shelter is intended for single individuals (men and women).
 Shelters serve a hot evening meal and a morning meal (may be provided as a sack breakfast).
-Winter Shelters are open nightly, participants have to leave during the day and beds cannot be reserved.
+Winter Shelters are open nightly, have limited intake hours, and participants have to leave during the day and beds cannot be reserved.
 Depending on the shelter location, transportation may be provided.
 For the most up to date information contact the Winter Shelter Hotline (serviced by 2-1-1) at 1-800-548-6047.

 Youth and young adults are identified as individuals typically between 18-24.
 There are services for younger youth including runaway shelters.Youth in these shelters are also connected with the Coordinated Entry System (CES) and other case management for more permanent housing placement (including supportive housing options). - search for local resources near you below.